-An applicant holding an undergraduate degree may qualify for the BSc Degree by meeting the following requirements:
+An applicant holding an undergraduate degree may qualify for an AFHE BSc Degree by meeting the following requirements:

-- (1) Satisfy all requirements listed in §§34.12.1 or 34.12.2 - (2) Satisfy all admission requirements (see §15.1), as well as program, academic standing and graduation requirements of the particular degree program (see §§33.4 and 34).
+- (1) Satisfy all requirements listed in §§34.13.1 or 34.13.2 - (2) Satisfy all admission requirements (see §15.1), as well as program, academic standing and graduation requirements of the particular degree program (see §§33.4 and 34).

-The specific course requirements for a degree program are determined at the time of admission by Student Services.
-The BSc program selected for the After Degree may be the same as the program in the first degree if another major is selected.
+The specific course requirements for an After Degree program are determined by transfer credit assessment in Student Services at the time of admission.
+The After Degree program selected may be the same as the first degree program if another major is selected.
 Combined degrees programs are not available to students who already have one of the two degrees.
 For further information consult Student Services.

-34.12.1 BSc After an Undergraduate Degree Other than a BSc from the Faculty of Agriculture, Forestry, and Home Economics at the University of Alberta
+34.13.1 BSc After an Undergraduate Degree not from the Faculty of Agriculture, Forestry, and Home Economics at the University of Alberta

-In addition to courses counted towards the first degree, students must satisfactorily complete a minimum of $\star$ 54 (normally the last 54) while registered at the University of Alberta, $\star$ 30 of which must be completed while registered in the After Degree program in the Faculty of Agriculture, Forestry, and Home Economics at the University of Alberta.
+In addition to courses counted towards the first degree, students must satisfactorily complete a minimum of \star 54 (normally the last 54) while registered at the University of Alberta, \star 30 of which must be completed while registered in the After Degree program in the Faculty of Agriculture, Forestry, and Home Economics.

-34.12.2 BSc After an Undergraduate Degree from the Faculty of Agriculture, Forestry, and Home Economics at the University of Alberta
+34.13.2 BSc After an Undergraduate Degree from the Faculty of Agriculture, Forestry, and Home Economics at the University of Alberta

-In addition to courses counted towards the first degree, students must satisfactorily complete a minimum of $\pm 30$ while registered in an After Degree program in the Faculty of Agriculture, Forestry, and Home Economics at the University of Alberta.
+In addition to courses counted towards the first degree, students must satisfactorily complete a minimum of ± 30 while registered in the After Degree program in the Faculty of Agriculture, Forestry, and Home Economics.